22 Miles Per Hour In Km

 The Basics: Miles vs. Kilometers

 Before diving into the specific conversion of 22 miles per hour, make sure to understand the fundamental differences between miles and kilometers.
-A mile is a unit of length in the imperial system, primarily used in the United States and the United Kingdom.
+Plus, a mile is a unit of length in the imperial system, primarily used in the United States and the United Kingdom.
 One mile equals 5,280 feet or 1,760 yards.

 The relationship between miles and kilometers is approximately: 1 mile = 1.60934 kilometers